briandoconnor/synapse-tutorial-2023/tutorial-1.md

 * have my own notebook on my laptop just in case mybinder or collab don't work
 * spell check tutorial

-# Tutorial 1: Synapse Basics
+# Tutorial 1: Synapse Web Basics

 In this tutorial we're going to learn about the Synapse web user interface (https://synapse.org) and it's most key features.
 By the end of this tutorial you will have a Synapse account, be able to create projects, upload/download data, and create tables/datasets to store and share your results.
 You can then use this account to collaborate with others and publish your research methods and results.